seedifferently/pyramid_assetmutator/docs/index.rst

 Usage
 -----

-Now that you have configured your mutators, you can use one of the provided view helper methods in your templates to reference (with Pyramid's `asset specification`_ syntax) and "mutate" (if needed) an asset.
+Once you have configured your mutators, you can use one of the provided view helper methods in your templates to reference (with Pyramid's `asset specification`_ syntax) and "mutate" (if needed) an asset.